Moorings, Sunsail and Dream Yacht Charter in San Blas?

 San Blas is definitely a very special and delicate place and not a major sailing destination or tourist trap

-Old models of equilibrium, coexistence with the natural surrounding and the original inhabitants still persist and are the main factors that differentiate these islands and Caribbean charter destination from others.
+Old models of equilibrium, coexistence with the natural surrounding and the original inhabitants, the Guna indigenous, still persist and are the main factors that differentiate these islands and Caribbean charter destination from others.

 Every Caribbean sailing location with possibilities has been targeted by these massive sailing companies that are basically fueled by private investors that become "boat owners" only to lease their new boat back to the company in order to have the right to sail it a couple of weeks a year and make a questionable "profit" that will help in some way with the total cost of the catamaran or monohull in question.